 The coalition engages with several community partners to plan drug-free, healthy alternatives for youth in Vernon.

-Annual Community Basketball Tournament: Vernon ROCKS hosted its Second Annual Vernon Community Basketball Tournament on November 16, 2018.
+Annual Community Basketball Tournament: Vernon ROCKS hosted its Third Annual Vernon Community Basketball Tournament on November 15, 2019.
 The event took place on Friday after school, providing youth with a safe, healthy activity to start their weekend.
 The tournament included 9th-12th grade students playing officers from the Vernon Police Department and staff from Rockville High School in a 3-on-3 tournament.
-Over 40 participants played in the tournament with around 30 additional spectators and 10 youth volunteers who helped pull off the event!
+Over 45 participants played in the tournament with additional spectators in the stands and 10 youth volunteers who helped pull off the event!
 One of the goals of the event was to remind students that they have positive adult role models in the community that they can go to when they need help or just need to talk.
 Thank you to everyone who participated!